 Dashboards are essential for marketers who use multiple channels, providing a quick overview of their performance.
 I’m sure you’ve seen a dashboard before, but here’s how they look in Hubspot.

-For example, you can easily create a dashboard of your quarterly performance that combines KPIs for your blog, email campaigns, and lead generation.
+For example, you can easily create a quarterly performance dashboard that combines KPIs for your blog, email campaigns, and lead generation.

-Marketing teams will enjoy the collaboration part of this feature.
-Any team member can create their own dashboards and just send a link to it or email it, instead of making dozens of screenshots.
+Marketing teams will enjoy this feature’s collaboration feature.
+Any team member can create their own dashboards and send a link to them or email them instead of taking dozens of screenshots.

 Pricing